Our top tips!

 Speak to somebody you trust

-Speaking to somebody that you trust is really important.
-Having someone who knows what is going on means that you have someone to go to when you are feeling unhappy or unsafe.
+Speaking to somebody you trust is really important.
+Having someone who knows what is going on means that you have someone to go to if you are feeling unhappy or unsafe.
 Reach out to a friend or a parent.

 What if I want to end the relationship?